 Automated percutaneous lumbar discectomy

-Automated percutaneous lumbar discectomy (or APLD) is a minimally invasive procedure used to treat symptoms of a bulging disc or a small herniated disc in the lower back.
+Automated percutaneous lumbar discectomy (or APLD) is a minimally invasive procedure used to treat symptoms of a bulging disc or a herniated disc in the lower back.
 A bulging disc occurs when the nucleus of the disc protrudes outward but doesn’t completely rupture the tough outer layer of the disc, as is the case with a herniated disc.

 Laser Spine Institute does not perform this procedure.
 An alternative procedure we offer is our minimally invasive lumbar discectomy that reduces the risks of complication and infection compared to traditional open back surgery.^ To learn more about the advantages of our minimally invasive procedures, contact Laser Spine Institute today.

 Comparison to other forms of discectomy

 APLD is different from a microdiscectomy or other types of discectomy because it’s performed through a tiny needle in the skin instead of an incision.
 In some types of APLD, an automated suction-cutting device inserted through the needle is used to extract the disc material.

 This procedure is sometimes an effective alternative to traditional open back surgery, but it can’t be used in cases where the lumbar disc has completely herniated.
 However, like most minimally invasive procedures, it can offer some of the following advantages compared to traditional open back surgery:

 - Patient recommendation score of 98 out of 100^